SalieriC/SWADE-Spices-Flavours/documentation/plans.md

 - *Consistency*.
 Clicking in the same place should lead to the same results.
 - Complete compatibility with BR2 and PDFoundry (clickable PDF links).
 - Quick Insert integration.

+# Some crazy ideas
+- Themable?
+That means having some presets of customization options, so the user can choose "Western" or "Sci-fi" instead of choosing each color an graphic.